-Samsung Galaxy X: What’s Likely True Amidst The Latest Rumors
+Samsung Galaxy X Release Date And Specs: The Most Probable Rumors So Far

 One thing that the Galaxy X might lack in, however, is the device’s battery.
 With the upcoming device following a foldable design, the space allotted for the battery of the Galaxy X is quite limited.
 Of course, Samsung could simply follow a stacked battery setup in order to maximize the available space in the Galaxy X’s frame.
 By doing this, Samsung would be able to fit a decent-sized battery pack in the foldable smartphone.

-The Galaxy X, if it does see a release this year, would most likely be the most unique device that would be revealed in the mobile market to date.
+The Galaxy X, if it does see a release this year, would most likely be the most unique device to be revealed in the mobile market to date.
 Considering that the interest surrounding the upcoming device is already very significant, all Samsung really needs to do right now is to strike the right balance between form and power to ensure the success of the Galaxy X.

 [Featured Image by Chung Sung-Jun/Getty Images]